klalicki/node-rename-tool-cli/README.md

 ### Feature Roadmap

 - [x] MVP: provide a functioning command-line tool that can rename a batch of graphic assets.
+- [x] show a list of available CSV files when prompting the user to select one (added in v1.1.0)
+- [x] add option to omit prefix parameter (added in v1.2.0)
 - [ ] provide confirmation/preview of the tool's output with an option to cancel/change parameters
-- [x] show a list of available CSV files when prompting the user to select one (added in v1.1.0)
 - [ ] allow the user to choose a different CSV file after seeing a preview of its contents
 - [ ] implement more robust error handling and explanatory error messages
 - [ ] improve clarity of interface prompts and readme.md documentation
 - [ ] add separate src and output folders
 - [ ] add option to move assets into individual folders by group
 - [ ] implement a way to clean up the imported CSV files to remove empty lines
-- [x] add option to omit prefix parameter (added in v1.2.0)
 - [ ] allow tool to work with file types other than JPG
 - [ ] auto suggest base filename from /img directory contents
+- [ ] use consistent language and variable names for the different parameters, based on the language used in readme.md